A new look for our forward momentum

-We have tentatively identified five strategic priorities to focus on for the next five years.
-For each of these priorities, we will be setting goals with identified metrics for our college:
+We identified five strategic priorities to focus on for the next five years.
+For each of these priorities, we set goals with identified metrics for our college:

 Deliver world-class, 21st-century engineering education, while eliminating disparities and enabling student success